Aboriginal Food...and Water

 Traditional aboriginal food is whatever nature is offering.

-To survive in the desert, Australian Aboriginals learnt various ways to find water and food.
+To survive in the desert, Aboriginal Australians learnt various ways to find water and food.

 Some of these plants make excellent, nutritious food for humans.